Unmarked-Kyuubi/Zuri-Carousel/README.md

 # Zuri-Carousel
-A javascript hassignment to make a carousel component
+Javascript assignment to make a carousel component